-The pensionable pay upon which contributions are assessed is the core pay and all permanent emoluments determined by the firefighter's role or, in the case of a principal officer, the salary appropriate to the overall responsibilities of the post.
+The pensionable pay upon which contributions are assessed is the core pay and all permanent and temporary emoluments at the moment are determined by the firefighter's role or, in the case of a principal officer, the salary appropriate to the overall responsibilities of the post.
 It will also include any retaining allowance paid to a member on a retained duty contract.